 11. Protective Gear Reinforcement

 Reiterate the importance of protective gear.
 Ensure your safety goggles and gloves are in optimal condition throughout the process, providing an effective barrier against direct contact with the cleaner.
-(See Also: How to Remove Duct Tape Residue off Car Paint: A Quick Guide)
+(See Also: How to Clean White Letter Tires: A Step-by-Step Guide for Pristine Results)

 12. Evaluate and Monitor Progress